-I stepped onto my back deck as I do each morning, hot coffee in hand.
+I stepped onto my back deck just as I do each morning, hot coffee in hand.
 It was a crisp fall day, and the sun had already risen over the woodlands to the east.
 Birds were at my feeder, along with a team of marauding squirrels.
-I scanned west, to the fields next to my property and the apple orchard in the distance.
+I looked west, to the fields next to my property and the apple orchard in the distance.

 There I saw it, standing atop a hill several hundred yards away.
 My jaw dropped as I recognized the beast, one I never dreamed I would meet in the flesh.
 It was the legendary Goatman!

 He was a spectacular creature, tall and lean with long arms ending in hooves.
 The monster stood straight as a man and craned its neck to take in the view across the field.

 My mind raced between fascination and panic as the creature shifted its gaze in my direction, revealing huge eyes and an impressive set of antlers.